ElianCodes/MostVisitedPages/README.md

 Credentials has two variables; `client_email` and `private_key`.
 Both of these can be created by creating a JSON Service Account.

-Follow [the Official Google Analytics Data API documentation](<https://developers.google.com/analytics/devguides/reporting/data/v1/quickstart-client-libraries>) for more information about this.
+Follow [the Official Google Analytics Data API documentation](<https://developers.google.com/analytics/devguides/reporting/data/v1/quickstart-client-libraries>) for more information about how to do this.

 ### `propertyId`